snpefk/snpefk.github.io/cv.md

 📅 Aug 2021 — present

-Working on Gradle build time performance of Android Apps, CI/CD (linters, checks, remote builds and deployment to stores: Google Play, Huawei AppGallery), internal tooling to increase developer productivity, emulator farms for QA needs, automation collecting different data for monitoring.
+Working on Gradle build time performance of Android Apps, CI/CD (linters, checks, remote builds and deployment to stores: Google Play, Huawei AppGallery), internal tooling to increase developer productivity, emulator farms for QA needs, automatation of metric collection.

 ### CFT — Senior Android Developer / Mobile DevOps

 📅 Feb 2019 — July 2021

-Start as Middle Android Developer in feature team prove myself as strong Senior Developer and move into Core Team and then into Infrastructure due my tendency to write auxiliary tools.
+Started as a Middle Android Developer in the feature team.
+Promoted to a Senior Developer for high skill and competence.
+Moved into the Core team and later into Infrastructure team in accordance with my tendency to write auxiliary tools.

 Gradle Build performance and internal tooling, UI-tests farm, TeamCity CI/CD pipelines.

-### Android Developer — KB AIS
+### KB AIS — Android Developer

 📅 Sep 2017 — Dec 2018

-Developer several Android Apps for external customers in small outsource studio.
+Developed several Android apps for external customers in small outsource studio.

-### Fullstack Python Developer — KB AIS
+### KB AIS — Fullstack Python Developer

 📅 Mar 2016 — Mar 2017

-Develop and maintain doctor's appointment portal for a internal use in small Clinic.
+Developed and maintained medical registry service for a internal use in small Clinic.